ECEStuff/Renegades_AddOns/README.md

 Versioning Policy:
 - Minor versions (e.g. 1.X) may change persistent world behavior and can require a new game in specific cases.
 - Patch Versions (e.g. 1.5.X) are safe to update mid-save.

-Please read the release notes before updating your game!